-- Add the shallot, cook over medium-low heat (about a 4 on our gas stove) until soft, about 4 minutes.
+- Add the shallot or the yellow onion, cook over medium-low heat (about a 4 on our gas stove) until soft, about 4 minutes.
 Add the garlic, stir, and cook for a minute.

 - Sprinkle the Goya Sazon over the onion, and garlic; add the shrimp.

 - Stir, and continue cooking over medium-low heat, for 5 minutes; stirring often.